Movement System

 Strafing

-The AI naturally circles the target while maintaining distance:
+The AI circles the target while holding distance:

-• AutoStrafeSwap: Automatically changes direction when the opposite side scores significantly better
+• AutoStrafeSwap: changes direction when the opposite side scores better

-• Strafe Fatigue: After continuous strafing, the AI rests briefly (broadcasts OnStrafeResting)
+• Strafe Fatigue: the AI rests after continuous strafing (broadcasts OnStrafeResting)

-• Threat-Triggered Swap: If configured, the AI swaps direction when the player stares at it.
+• Threat-Triggered Swap: swaps direction when the player stares, if configured.
 Set per MovementBehaviorProfile (requires Threat Detection)

 Movement Layers